fluent-plugins-nursery/fluent-plugin-latency/README.md

 ## Configuration

 Following example measures the max and average latency until receiving messages.
-Note that this example uses [fluent-plugin-reemit](https://github.com/sonots/fluent-plugin-reemit) to capture all messages once to measure latencies and re-emit.
+Note that this example uses [fluent-plugin-reemit](https://github.com/sonots/fluent-plugin-reemit) to capture all messages once, measure latencies, and then re-emit.

 ```apache
 <source>